Rare, antiquarian & out-of-print books on orchids, orchid art, orchid collecting at Horizon Books.

 US$28. bookID # 8023

 STEWART, Joyce, Mark Griffiths; The New Royal Horticultural Society Manual of Orchids.
-Portland, Timber Press, [1995], First American edition, 8vo [24 x 16 cm]; lxiii, [iii], 388 pp, hundreds of detailed illus from drawings, including many full-page, glossary, bibliog, orig green cloth with gilt spine title lettering, dj, clean, fresh and fine copy.
+Portland, Timber Press, [1995], First American edition, 8vo [24 x 16 cm]; lxiii, [iii], 388 pp, hundreds of detailed illustrations from drawings, including many full-page, glossary, bibliog, original green cloth with gilt spine title lettering, dj, clean, fresh and fine copy.

 A comprehensive manual covering all orchid species, grexes and cultivars in cultivation, each genus with botany, growing guidelines, and with a detailed introduction on propagation, hybridization, conservation, culture.
 The introduction covers all themes common to all orchids.